Getting Around Baltimore with a Wheelchair

 Baltimore’s most notable attraction is the National Aquarium in Baltimore.
 The aquarium boasts thousands of fish and other aquatic wildlife, such as dolphins, puffins, sharks, and even rainforest animals such as monkeys and sloths.
 The aquarium is handicap accessible with elevators available for accessing each level of the aquarium.

 Another great attraction in the Inner Harbor is the USS Constellation, a civil war era ship that remains as a floating museum in the harbor.
 The Constellation is equipped with lifts so that anyone can enjoy learning more about this piece of history.
-And speaking of history Fort McHenry and the Edgar Allen Poe museum are also located in Baltimore and are accessible.
-One thing to note, however, is that the Poe museum is accessible, however the actual house of Edgar Allen Poe is not.
+And speaking of history Fort McHenry and the Edgar Allen Poe Museum are also located in Baltimore and are accessible.
+One thing to note is that while the Poe Museum is accessible, the actual house of Edgar Allen Poe is not.

 If sports are your forte, Baltimore has both M&T Bank Stadium, home of the Ravens, and Camden Yards, home of the Orioles.
 Both stadiums are wheelchair accessible so you can catch a game without any trouble.